Harsh061/SwiftUI-Basics/README.md

 # SwiftUI-Basics
-Swift UI is a declarative UI framework from Apple which lets developers write UI code in a new and better way than UIKit.
-As Apple says “Better Apps Less Code”, we can use Swift UI to create user interface by writing less code and good thing is that we just need to write one code and it will work on every platform.
+SwiftUI is an innovative framework from Apple build on one of it's key philosophy Better Apps Less Code.
+It provides ability to build user interfaces accross all platforms with the power of Swift.